after-the-sunrise/cryptowelder/README.md

 ## Overview

-**cryptowelder** is a cryptocurrency trade monitoring application to visualize the trading activities, positions, profits and losses in time series graph.
+**cryptowelder** is a cryptocurrency trade monitoring application to visualize the time series of trading activities, positions, volumes, profits and losses.

-1. Extract market data and account information from public APIs and private APIs.
+1. Extract public market data and private account information from exchange APIs.
 2. Transform the extracted data set into its generic data model.
 3. Store the transformed data into its time-series database.
 4. Visualize the time-series data with various graphs and charts.

 ![Grafana Dashboard Screenshot](./docs/img/dashboard.png)

+## Feature Highlights

 ### Multi-Currency, Multi-Exchange
 Collect and store data from multiple exchanges for multiple products and multiple currencies.